 - Keep it small.
 A whole-day outing may not be feasible, but a quick lunch or coffee date can be all that you need to catch up with friends and family.

 - Phone dates count!
-One of my friends and fellow mom just moved 45 minutes away from me and I still don’t get to see her on a regular basis.
+One of my friends and fellow mom just moved 45 minutes away from me and I still don’t get to see her regularly.
 So we catch up on the phone.
 Or online.
 Whatever we can do to stay in the loop with each other.

 How important is your social life?
 How do you maintain ties with friends and family?
 Let us know in the comments below!